Fred1031/Fred1031.github.io/_pages/about.md

 Education Background
 ======
-1. Sep.
-2019 ~ June 2023: B.S. in School of Information, Renmin University of China.

-1. Jan.
+- North Carolina State University (NCSU), Aug.
+2023 ~ Now
+  Ph.D. in Computer Science
+  Advisor: Dr. Xipeng Shen
+- University of British Columbia (UBC), Jan.
 2022 ~ Apr.
+2022
-2022: Exchanged to Faculty of Science, University of British Columbia.
+  Exchanged to Faculty of Science
+- Renmin University of China (RUC), Sep.
+2019 ~ June 2023

-1. Aug.
-2023 ~ Now: Ph.D. in Computer Science at North Carolina State University.
+  B.E. in Computer Science
+  Advisor: Dr. Feng Zhang

 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)